nostrbuild/nostr.build/README.md

 - EXIF (metadata) stripping from images
 - Curated list of nostr related memes and content from over 40 nostr Creators

-For the free, public version of nostr.build all use and media uploaded has to be legal and align to the [nostr.build Terms of Service](https://nostr.build/tos).
+For the free, public version of nostr.build all media uploaded has to be legal and align to the [nostr.build Terms of Service](https://nostr.build/tos).
-If used on another server using a different name, media and content guidelines can align to that hosting platform and owner.
+If used on another server, media and content guidelines can align to that hosting platform and owner.

 nostr.build provides an account system for users that want to have fewer limits to the media they are uploading and a place to store their media.
 Currently https://nostr.build charges a small fee for these accounts to cover server costs, but someone using the code for their own project can use the account system however they want.